flowground/amazonaws-com-comprehend-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateDocumentClassifier
-### Creates a new document classifier that you can use to categorize documents.
+> Creates a new document classifier that you can use to categorize documents.
 To create a classifier you provide a set of training documents that labeled with the categories that you want to use.
 After the classifier is trained you can use it to categorize a set of labeled documents into the categories.
-For more information, see <a>how-document-classification</a>.
+For more information, see <a>how-document-classification</a>.<br/>

 #### Input Parameters
 * `Action` - _required_